-As Caterer, you are responsible for consistently providing NZDF personnel with well-balanced nutritious meals that will sustain them through arduous activities.
+In 2022, the NZ Army combined the two trades of Chef and Steward into one role, now known as Caterer.
+Army Caterers are responsible for consistently providing NZDF personnel with well-balanced nutritious meals that will sustain them through arduous activities.
 You will interact with people from all ranks, trades and units within the organisation, whether you're utilising your catering skills at home in the mess (dining hall), overseas on operations, or during competitions.

 You’ll be taught all you need to know to operate effectively in a small catering team, fulfilling cooking and canteen service duties while working in a range of environments from full kitchen/dining facilities in camp to a tented field kitchen on exercise.